Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Neo-Classical Spin Model and its Fundamental Equations

-In the second equation of Eq.~\eqref{Eq_1_1}, Newton's Second Law describes the sub-luminal motion of the spin center that gives the \emph{global} motion of the electron where the Lorentz force $f$ due to the em-field is evaluated at the position $x$ of the charge, as might be expected.
+In the second equation of Eq.~\eqref{Eq_1_1}, Newton's Second Law describes the sub-luminal motion of the spin center that gives the \emph{global} motion of the electron where the Lorentz force $f$ due to the em-field acts directly on the charge and so it is evaluated at the position $x$ of the electron.
 The \emph{total} (local plus global) motion $x(\tau)$ of the electron is described by an equivalent single fourth-order differential equation given later, which implies that the local spin motion is inherent and so there is no requirement for a centrifugal force to produce it.
 The equations reveal that the inertia is not a property of the mass per se but instead it is associated with resistance to accelerating the ``ring'' of the electron's spin motion.
 The spin center $C$ therefore acts like a center of mass, the terminology used by others (e.g. {Rivas (2001)} and {Salesi (2002)}).

-In his book, {Rivas (2001)} derives the equations of motion in Eqs.~\eqref{Eq_1_1} from a Lagrangian function and extensively analyzes them for the non-relativistic case where the overhead dot corresponds to a derivative with respect to observer time $t$, not our proper time $\tau$.
-Actually, in this non-relativistic case, the Galileo transformation replaces the Lorentz one so the time parts ($\mu = 0$) of Eqs.~\eqref{Eq_1_1} are not needed because then $t = t_y = \tau$ in the theory presented in this paper.
+In his book, {Rivas (2001)} derives the equations of motion in Eq.~\eqref{Eq_1_1} from a Lagrangian function and extensively analyzes them for the non-relativistic case where the overhead dot corresponds to a derivative with respect to observer time $t$, not our proper time $\tau$.
+Actually, in this non-relativistic case, the Galileo transformation replaces the Lorentz one so the time parts ($\mu = 0$) of Eq.~\eqref{Eq_1_1} are not needed because then $t = t_y = \tau$ in the theory presented in this paper.
 Rivas shows that the equations of motion exhibit the electron's spin, ZBW and a magnetic moment that is one half of Dirac's value, as well as the ability to jump a potential barrier that a classical particle without spin could not do.
+He also shows (e.g. {Rivas (2003)}{) that it is possible to have a bound state between two electrons with parallel spin directions if their circular spin trajectories partially overlap.
+This interesting possibility may give an explanation for the Cooper electron pairs postulated in a theory for ``unconventional'' (``high temperature'') superconductors.